-Aptose Biosciences Inc. ("we", "our", "us", "Aptose" or the "Company") is a science-driven biotechnology company advancing first-in-class targeted agents to treat life-threatening cancers, such as acute myeloid leukemia ("AML"), high-risk myelodysplastic syndromes ("MDS"), chronic lymphocytic leukemia ("CLL") and other hematologic malignancies.
+Aptose Biosciences Inc. ("we", "our", "us", "Aptose" or the "Company") is a science-driven biotechnology company advancing first-in-class targeted agents to treat lifethreatening cancers, such as acute myeloid leukemia ("AML"), high-risk myelodysplastic syndromes ("MDS"), chronic lymphocytic leukemia ("CLL") and other hematologic malignancies.
 Based on insights into the genetic and epigenetic profiles of certain cancers and patient populations, Aptose is building a pipeline of novel oncology therapies directed at dysregulated processes and signaling pathways.
 Aptose is developing targeted medicines for precision treatment of these diseases to optimize efficacy and quality of life by minimizing the side effects associated with conventional therapies.
 We currently have in development two molecules: luxeptinib (CG-806), and HM43239, both being evaluated for safety, tolerability, pharmacokinetics and signals of efficacy in Phase 1 clinical trials, and a third clinical asset available for partnering (APTO-253).
 Each molecule is described below.

-HM43239 is an oral, highly potent myeloid kinome inhibitor (MKI) that selectively targets kinases operative in myeloid malignancies and known to be involved in tumor proliferation, resistance to therapy, and differentiation.
-This small molecule genotype-agnostic anticancer agent is being evaluated in an international Phase 1/2 study in patients with relapsed or refractory AML.
+HM43239 is an oral potent myeloid kinase inhibitor, targeting a constellation of kinases operative in myeloid malignancies and known to be involved in tumor proliferation, resistance to therapy, and differentiation.
+HM43239 is currently being evaluated in an international Phase 1/2 dose-escalation clinical trial designed to assess the safety, tolerability, pharmacokinetics and pharmacodynamic responses of HM43239 as a single agent in patients with relapsed or refractory AML.

-Luxeptinib is a novel, oral, highly potent lymphoid and myeloid kinome inhibitor (LKI, MKI) that selectively targets defined clusters of kinases operative in myeloid and lymphoid hematologic malignancies.
-This small molecule genotype-agnostic anticancer agent is currently being evaluated in a Phase 1a/b study for the treatment of patients having B-cell malignancies including classic CLL, small lymphocytic lymphoma ("SLL") and certain non-Hodgkin's lymphomas ("NHL") that are resistant/refractory/intolerant to other therapies.
+Luxeptinib is a novel, oral, highly potent lymphoid and myeloid kinase inhibitor (LKI, MKI) that selectively targets defined clusters of kinases operative in myeloid and lymphoid hematologic malignancies.
+This small molecule anticancer agent is currently being evaluated in a Phase 1a/b study for the treatment of patients having B-cell malignancies including classic CLL, small lymphocytic lymphoma ("SLL") and certain non-Hodgkin's lymphomas ("NHL") that are resistant/refractory/intolerant to other therapies.
 Under a separate Investigational New Drug ("IND"), luxeptinib is being evaluated in a Phase 1a/b study for the treatment of patients with relapsed/refractory AML ("R/R AML") or high risk MDS.
 It is hoped luxeptinib can serve patients across lymphoid and myeloid malignancies and combine well with other agents to extend its application to multiple lines of therapy.

 APTO-253 is a small molecule MYC oncogene inhibitor at the Phase 1a/b clinical trial stage of development for the treatment of patients with relapsed or refractory ("R/R") blood cancers, including AML and high-risk MDS.
-The clinical program has been discontinued effective December 20, 2021, following a prioritization of the company's other more advanced pipeline assets.
+The clinical program was discontinued effective December 20, 2021, following a prioritization of the Company's other more advanced pipeline assets.